cmc333333/vanity/content/data/courses/edx-popx11.md

 ---
-The Rise of Superheroes and Their Impact on Pop Culture
+title: The Rise of Superheroes and Their Impact on Pop Culture
 start: 2015-05-12
 end: 2015-07-16
 professor: Michael Uslan & Stan Lee